RalphSleigh/bookings/readme.md

 Written in javascipt using Express/React/Redux.
 Currently stores data in a sqlite DB in the project directory.

+Currently perfecting it for district events before adding features for larger ones.

 Next to add:
  * Fees/payment tracker
  * Validation on user facing forms